whosonfirst/cordova-whosonfirst-bookmarks/README.md

 ## ios

-The `cordova ios run` command will not work with the default version of `ios-sim` that ships by default.
+The `cordova ios run` command will not work with the version of `ios-sim` that ships with Cordova by default.
 You will need to manually upgrade to version `6.0.0` or higher:

 ```
 cd platforms/ios/cordova/node_modules/